gohuang4/Go-Food-Me/Docs/journals/Howard-Yuan.md

 Decided to go forth with a FARM stack approach.
 Researching FastAPI, React, and MongoDB.
 8/23/2022
 FastAPI is working.
 Backend complete.
-Finally got the logo to show up on homepage
+Finally got the logo to show up on homepage 8/24/2022
+Added post and payment models, still trying to get the optional fields up and running